 When we set out to revolutionize the ice cream shelf, we wanted a fabulous product that we could also feel good about eating.
 So we decided to put stylistic boundaries aside and just find what worked best.
 What we ended up with is still closest in style to traditional gelato, but draws on other elements and our own philosophy as well.

-To wit, we’ve combined the dense creaminess and intense flavor of gelato with the richness and “bite-ability” of premium ice cream while using simple, healthier ingredients produced sustainably and with integrity.
+To wit, we’ve combined the clean, intense flavor of gelato with the richness and creaminess of super-premium ice cream -- all while using simple, healthier ingredients produced sustainably and with integrity.

 (Whew!
 Sure packed a lot into that sentence.
 Just like we pack a lot into our gelato...)